Psychology: Ethics with other animals

-Research on other animals is governed by university ethics committees.
-Research on nonhuman animals cannot proceed without permission of the ethics committee, of the researcher's home institution.
+University ethics committees govern research on other animals.
+Research on nonhuman animals cannot proceed without the ethics committee's permission from the researcher's home institution.
 Ethical guidelines state that using non-human animals for scientific purposes is only acceptable when the harm (physical or psychological) done to animals is outweighed by the benefits of the research.
 Psychologists can use certain research techniques on animals that could not be used on humans.

 Comparative psychologist Harry Harlow drew moral condemnation for isolation experiments on rhesus macaque monkeys at the University of Wisconsin–Madison in the 1970s.
-The aim of the research was to produce an animal model of clinical depression.
-Harlow also devised what he called a "rape rack", to which the female isolates were tied in normal monkey mating posture.
+The research aimed to produce an animal model of clinical depression.
+Harlow also devised what he called a "rape rack", to which the female isolates were tied in a normal monkey mating posture.
 In 1974, American literary critic Wayne C. Booth wrote that, "Harry Harlow and his colleagues go on torturing their nonhuman primates decade after decade, invariably proving what we all knew in advance—that social creatures can be destroyed by destroying their social ties."
 He writes that Harlow made no mention of the criticism of the morality of his work.

-Animal research is influential in psychology, while still being debated among academics.
+Animal research is influential in psychology, though it remains a subject of debate among academics.
 The testing of animals for research has led to medical breakthroughs in human medicine.
-Many psychologists argue animal experimentation is essential for human advancement, but must be regulated by the government to ensure ethicality.
+Many psychologists argue that animal experimentation is essential for human advancement, but the government must regulate it to ensure ethicality.